 It may or may not come as a surprise that the basis for any beautiful wardrobe of clothes is colour.
-It is a breath of fresh air when you wake up in the morning and have a whole collection of different coloured clothing to choose from that can be mixed and matched together to create stunning outfits.
+It’s like a breath of fresh air when you wake up in the morning and have a whole collection of different coloured clothing to choose from that can be mixed and matched together to create stunning outfits.

 As the founder of Colour and Image Academy with over twenty years of experience, I am extremely passionate when it comes to providing personal styling for a whole host of clients, allowing them feel great and look their absolute best.